fau-masters-collected-works-cgarbin/gpt-all-local/README.md

 ## How to use this project

-If you haven't done so yet, [prepare the environment](#preparing-the-environment).
-If you have already prepared the environment, activate it with `source venv/bin/activate`.

 There are two ways to use this project:

 1. [Command line interface](#command-line-interface): use this one to see more logs and understand what is going on (see the `--verbose` flag below).
 1. [Streamlit app](#streamlit-app): use this one for a more user-friendly experience.

+The first time you run the commands it may take a while to complete because it will download some pieces like the embedding model.
+Subsequent runs will be faster.

 ### Command-line interface

+If you haven't done so yet, [prepare the environment](#preparing-the-environment).
+If you have already prepared the environment, activate it with `source venv/bin/activate`.

 1. Copy the files you want to use into the `data` folder.
 1. Run `python main.py ingest` to ingest the files into the vector store.
+   1. Review the [PDF parsing](#pdf-parsing) section if you get an error when ingesting PDF files.
 1. Run `python main.py retrieve` to retrieve data from the vector store.
 It will prompt you for a question.

 Use the `--verbose` flag to get more details on what the program is doing behind the scenes.

 To re-ingest the data, delete the `vector_store` folder and run `python main.py ingest` again.

+Review the [PDF parsing](#pdf-parsing) section if you get an error when ingesting PDF files.

 ### Streamlit app

+If you haven't done so yet, [prepare the environment](#preparing-the-environment).
+If you have already prepared the environment, activate it with `source venv/bin/activate`.

 Run `streamlit run app.py`.
 It will open the app in a browser window.

 This command may fail the first you run it.
 There is a glitch somewhere in how the Python environment works together with pyenv.
 If Streamlit show a "cannot import module message", deactivate the Python environment with `deactivate`, activate it again with `source venv/bin/activate`, and run `streamlit run app.py`.

+It will take a few minutes to show the UI the first time you run it because it will download the embedding model.
+Subsequent runs will be faster.

+Review the [PDF parsing](#pdf-parsing) section if you get an error when ingesting PDF files.

 ## Design